nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/hids.rst

 Report masking
 **************

-The HIDS module can consist of reports that are used to transmit differential data.
+The HIDS library can consist of reports that are used to transmit differential data.
 One example of such a report type is a mouse report.
 In a mouse report, mouse movement data represents the position change along the X or Y axis and should only be interpreted once by the HID host.
 After receiving a notification from the HID device, the client should not be able to get any non-zero value from the differential data part of the report by using the GATT Read Request on its characteristic.